adelhpour/Alcuin/docs/features.rst

 Extended features
 #################

-NetworkEditorGUI features that are currently supported by its plugin interface are:
+Alcuin features that are currently supported by its plugin interface are:

 * Importing the network data from a file,
 * Exporting the network data to a file,